britram/taps-transports/draft-ietf-taps-transports.md

 - flow control.
 The slow receiver function allows a receiver to control the rate of the sender.
 - drop notification.
 Allows a receiver to notify which datagrams were not delivered to the peer upper layer protocol.
 - timestamps.
-- partial and full integrity protection (with optional strong integrity check).
+- partial and full payload protection (with optional strong integrity check).

 ## Internet Control Message Protocol (ICMP)

-The Internet Control Message Protocol (ICMP) {{RFC0792}} for IPv4 and {{RFC4433}} for IPv6 are IETF standards track protocols.
+The Internet Control Message Protocol (ICMP) [RFC0792] for IPv4 and ICMP for IPv6 [RFC4433] are IETF standards track protocols.

-ICMP is a connection-less unidirectional protocol that delivers individual messages, without error correction, congestion control, or flow control.
+It is a connection-less unidirectional protocol that delivers individual messages, without error correction, congestion control, or flow control.
 Messages may be sent as unicast, IPv4 broadcast or multicast datagrams (IPv4 and IPv6), in addition to anycast datagrams.

 ### Protocol Description

-ICMP is a connection-less unidirectional protocol that delivers individual messages.
-The protocol uses independent messages, ordinarily called datagrams.
+ICMP is a connection-less unidirectional protocol, It delivers independent messages, called datagrams.
-Each message is required to carry a checksum as an integrity check and to protect from misdelivery to an unintended endpoint.
+Each message is required to carry a checksum as an integrity check and to protect from mis-delivery to an unintended endpoint.

 ICMP messages typically relay diagnostic information from an endpoint
 {{RFC1122}} or network device {{RFC1716}} addressed to the sender of a flow.